zmmanji/Projects/README.md

 Technologies used:C++, C,Objective C, React JS, JavaScript, Python, HTML, CSS

-If you have any questions please feel free to reach out to me if you have any questions.
+If you have any questions please feel free to reach out to me on my email zeeshannmanji@hotmail.com